OCR-D/ocrd-website/README.md

 ## Multilinguality

-Most elements of the page should be made available as both german and english texts.
+Most elements of the page should be made available as both German and English texts.

 Use the keys `lang` and `lang-ref` in YAML front matter to control language:
 * `lang` should be either `en` or `de`.
 * `lang-ref` is a unique arbitrary identifier that marks two pages as translations of each other.

-E.g. to create new page about cars:
+E.g. to create a new page about cars:

 `site/en/cars.md`